 Fishkill 250 Years Ago

 Today’s Village of Fishkill is located within the Town of Fishkill in the southwest corner of New York’s Dutchess County.
-As of the 2010 census, the population is 2,171 residents.
+As of the 2010 census, the population was 2,171.

 The village is situated about three miles east of the Hudson River.
 Scouted and selected early in the war as a natural protective location for the Continental Army’s military supplies, the depot operated from the beginning (1775) until the end (1783) of the conflict.
 The secure position at the north end of the Hudson Highlands offered a direct route of communication with New England.
 Significant quantities of military stores were gathered from nearby counties and from those eastern states.